 Arrive early to take advantage of Coyote Springs Golf Club's enormous 19-acre practice facility with more than 100,000 square feet of tee area, a 10,000-square-foot practice green, 13 target greens and a short-game area for pitching, chipping and bunker practice.

 We suggest you pick a day when the wind is not lashing up a frenzy.
 The firm, diabolically fast greens are tricky enough without a sudden gust nudging your ball off line.
 Even on a calm day, your green-reading skills will be tested with some wicked undulations across large surface areas.
 Greens are divided into quadrants.
 Depending on what kind of mood the greens keeper was in when setting the holes, you could be looking at trick or treat: We'd bet on trick.

-Best advice, Coyote Springs Head Professional Karl Larcom said, is to, "Focus on your approach shot to the right quadrant and try to be below the hole."
+Best advice, Coyote Springs Director of Golf Karl Larcom said, is to, "Focus on your approach shot to the right quadrant and try to be below the hole."